PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/mqtt-connectivity.md

 `sudo systemctl restart mosquitto`

-And adapt the comfig file of your cbpi server as described [here](#mqtt-connectivity).
+And adapt the config file of your cbpi server as described [here](#mqtt-connectivity).

 The mqtt user should be set tp `pi` or whatever user you have defined for mosquitto and the password needs to be set to the password you have defined above.

-After restart you should see a line in the [cbpi log](../craftbeerpi-4-server/system.md) that confimrs the connection to the MQTT broker:
+After restart you should see a line in the [cbpi log](../craftbeerpi-4-server/system.md) that confirms the connection to the MQTT broker:
 `Jan 25 13:54:10 raspberrypi cbpi[360]: 2022-01-25:13:54:10,513 INFO     [satellite_controller.py:128] MQTT Connected to 192.168.163.67:1883`

 {% hint style="info" %}
-If you want to analyze the MQTT communcation in more detail you can also install the [MQTT explorer](http://mqtt-explorer.com/) on your PC.
+If you want to analyze the MQTT communication in more detail you can also install the [MQTT explorer](http://mqtt-explorer.com/) on your PC.
 This allows you to analyze the MQTT messages in more detail.
 {% endhint %}

 ### Using CraftbeerPi to read / trigger external MQTT devices